DappDevs/presentations/content/how-to-dappdev.md

 and learnings as you chug from the fountain of crypto knowledge, but also gathering in person, like we're doing here today, and discussing with people face-to-face.
-One of the biggest issues we are trying to solve with our organization is providing a means for all contributors to get together and help each other succeed.
+One of the biggest issues we are trying to solve with our organization is providing a means for the community to get together and help each other, and the movement, succeed.
-Face-to-face interaction is one of the most effective means of cementing knowledge, and the ideas you'll generate among this particularly imaginative crowd are intoxicating.
+Face-to-face interaction is one of the most effective means of cementing knowledge, and the ideas you'll generate among this particularly imaginative crowd are just intoxicating.

 We also will be running some workshops, more formal oppurtunities for you to get together and learn exactly how things work, so keep an eye out for these events.